Trump becomes first president since 2002 not to visit troops at Christmastime

 But he broke from a recent tradition of actually visiting troops and wounded warriors.
 He did so in 2017, when he visited wounded troops at Walter Reed National Military Medical Center on Dec.
 21 (and invited Coast Guard service members to play golf at his course in West Palm Beach, Florida).

-By staying home on Tuesday, Trump became the first president since 2002 who didn't visit military personnel around Christmastime.
+By staying home on Tuesday, Trump became the first president since 2002 who didn't visit military personnel on or before Christmas.

 Based on a check of NBC logs, President Barack Obama visited troops at Marine Corps Base Hawaii, in Kaneohe Bay, every Christmas he was in office, from 2009 to 2016.